 The 2 most important criteria for leads you should be looking for are:

 Closing potential - Determine how easy will the lead convert into a customer.

 Revenue potential - Determine the revenue that will be generated from the lead over a lifetime or the time period of your contract.

 If the numbers don’t look like a promising sunny morning and a cup of homemade lemonade, the lead is not your customer, learn to let them go.
-Even if you do a great deal of lead nurturing, they will not become a customer.
-Well, even if they do, the profit won’t justify the resources you spent on nurturing them.
-I know it's easier said than done, so here is how you can calculate the quality of your leads starting now.
+Even if you do a great deal of lead nurturing, they will not become a customer, or they will not generate enough revenue to justify the expense of marketing to them.
+Confused?
+Let's look at how to calculate the quality of a lead.

 What does quality mean?

 Quality is not a fixed concept—it denotes different features for different companies.
-The leads of one of our IT clients have 0 value for our other client who sells outdoor kitchens.
-So, how do you build the quality criteria for your own leads?
+So how do you build the quality criteria for your own leads?
 Look at these things:

 One of the times you’ll wish you had buyer persona is when categorizing and nurturing your leads.
 If your lead list exceeds a hundred or two, analyzing them one by one might be a waste of time.
 Instead, group them into buyer personas and those that don’t match any of your personas can quietly await in a separate list in case you expand your focus.
-But right now, they are not your customers; don’t convince them they are.
-Examples can include entry-level employees when you’re targeting decision-makers, leads following a different philosophy than what you can offer, leads preferring a different communication and working style than you, and etc.
+But right now, they are not your customers; don’t convince them (or yourself, or your Sales team) that they are.
+Examples can include entry-level employees when you’re targeting decision-makers, leads following a different philosophy than what you can offer, leads preferring a different communication and working style than you, etc.